How to get a Thai Driving License in Bangkok ?

 Getting your Thai Driving License is a must if you decided to move to Thailand.

-If you haven't done it yet, I've can't blame you as it took me almost 4 years to do it.
+If you haven't done it yet, I can't blame you as it took me almost 4 years to do it.
 But I would not recommend you wait that long.

 In fact, when you live for more than 6 months here, you're supposed to have a local driving license.

-That's the only way to drive legally in Thailand and to have your Thai insurance covering you in case of an accident.
+That's the only way to drive legally in Thailand and to have your Thai insurance to really cover you in case of an accident.

 So if you're about to do get your Thai Driving License and like everybody else you don't love spending time doing paperwork, here's everything you need to know to get your Thai Driving License in Bangkok.

-I hope this will make the process painless for you.
+I hope this will help make the process painless for you.

 - Why you need a Thai Driving License ?